popescupaula/CS/lab_1/README.md

 • Save as - saves the set of policies under a different name

 • Save as json - saves the set of policies in json format

+## Setup
+Run the application through the lab_1.py file.